canonical/cloud-init/doc/rtd/topics/tutorials/qemu.rst

 Why Qemu?
 =========

 Qemu is a cross-platform emulator capable of running performant virtual machines.
-Qemu is used at the core of a broad range of production operating system deployments and open source software projects (including libvirt, LXD, and vagrant) and is capable of running Windows, Linux, and Unix-based operating systems.
+Qemu is used at the core of a broad range of production operating system deployments and open source software projects (including libvirt, LXD, and vagrant) and is capable of running Windows, Linux, and Unix guest operating systems.
 While Qemu is flexibile and feature-rich, we are using it because of the broad support it has due to its broad adoption and ability to run on
 \*nix-derived operating systems.

 What is an IMDS?
 ================